Fictitious play in zero-sum stochastic games: Stochastic Games

+At each stage of a stochastic game, the action profile determines the current stage-payoff and the stage-payoffs that will be received in future stages by determining the next state (since stage-payoffs also depend on the state).
+Correspondingly, if \player{i} knew that the opponent $-i$ is playing according to the stationary strategy $\pi^{-i}$, then the value of the action profile $a\in A$ at current state $s$, denoted by $Q^i(s,a)$ (and known as \textit{$Q$-function}), would satisfy the following fixed-point equation

+This follows from backward induction based on the principle that \player{i} would look for maximizing her expected utility, as described in \eqref{eq:utility}, in future stages.
+Therefore, a stochastic game can be viewed as a collection of \textit{auxiliary stage-games} specific to each state and represented by $\langle A^1,A^2,Q^1(s,\cdot),Q^2(s,\cdot)\rangle$.
+For notational convenience, we also define the value function $v^i:S\rightarrow \mathbb{R}$ by

+which corresponds to the maximum value \player{i} would get in the associated auxiliary stage-game.
+Note that the dependence of $Q^i$ and $v^i$ on $\pi^{-i}$ is implicit in \eqref{eq:q} and \eqref{eq:vis} for notational convenience.

+We also note that in two-player zero-sum stochastic games, there may exist multiple stationary equilibria in two-player zero-sum stochastic games.
+However, the $Q$-functions and value functions associated with any stationary equilibrium are all the same \cite{ref:Shapley53}.
+We denote them, respectively, by $(Q_*^1,Q^2_*)$ and $(v_*^1,v_*^2)$.

-as if it is playing in the auxiliary game $\Gamma_s$.
-Hence each agent always has incentive to take an action that maximizes its payoff in the auxiliary game given the other agent's strategy and the associated $Q$-function.
-Even though opponent strategy and the associated $Q$-function are not readily available to agents, similar to the classical fictitious play, they can form beliefs on them based on the empirical play.
-Given this observation, in the following section, we introduce fictitious play type learning dynamics for stochastic games.
+Though a stochastic game can be viewed as a collection of such auxiliary stage-games that are being played repeatedly and asynchronously, the opponent's strategy and the $Q$-function are not readily available to the players.
+Furthermore, these auxiliary stage-games are not necessarily stationary.
+However, as in the classical fictitious play, the players can form beliefs on them based on the empirical play as if they are stationary.
+Given this observation, in the following section, we introduce fictitious-play-type learning dynamics that combines the classical fictitious play with the $Q$-learning for stochastic games.